 Unforeseen events or circumstances, including illness, may cause a student to be absent from class.
 Students must notify their instructors and academic advisor, as appropriate, as soon as possible to apprise them of the circumstances leading to their absence, as well as how much time will be missed.
 Students must work with their instructors to develop a plan, with a timetable, to make up missed coursework.
 Students cannot be required to provide medical documentation.
 (Faculty and students should note that the University Health and Counseling Services does not provide sick notes or medical excuses except for long-term illness.)
 Instructors are expected to make reasonable accommodations for warranted class absences, including administration of makeup assignments and exams, whenever possible.

-A student who is absent from school for an extended period of time must inform his or her academic advisor by letter, email, or telephone.
+A student who is absent from school for an extended period of time must inform their academic advisor by letter, email, or telephone.
 The expected length of the absence may determine whether the student should apply for a medical or emergency leave of absence.
-It is strongly recommended that the student contact his or her academic advisor to discuss potential next steps, which could include incomplete grades; withdrawal from classes; or, in the event of an extended absence due to a chronic medical condition or disability, consultation with the Disability Resource Center to explore potential accommodation.
+It is strongly recommended that the student contact their academic advisor to discuss potential next steps, which could include incomplete grades; withdrawal from classes; or, in the event of an extended absence due to a chronic medical condition or disability, consultation with the Disability Resource Center to explore potential accommodation.

 Nonattendance does not constitute official course dropping or withdrawal, which means the student is fully responsible for the academic and financial consequences.
 Like all grades for courses attempted and/or completed, a grade earned due to nonattendance impacts a student’s academic progression, an international student’s visa eligibility, and a federal financial aid recipient’s aid eligibility and award.